KgMoney38/Astro-Alley-Game-with-AI-Agent-Training-by-Kody-Graham/README.md

 # Notes

-This project is primarily intended as a portfolio piece to demonstrate:
+This project is primarily intended as a resume project to demonstrate:

 - Python application development